CarolinaPB/nanopore-assembly/README.md

 GENOME_SIZE: <approximate genome size>
 PREFIX: <prefix>
 OUTDIR: /path/to/outdir
+BUSCO_LINEAGE:
+  - <lineage>
 ```
 - LONGREADS - name of file with long reads.
 This file should be in the working directory (where this config and the Snakefile are)
 - SHORTREADS - paths to short reads fq.gz
 - GENOME_SIZE - approximate genome size ```haploid genome size (bp)(e.g. '3e9' for human genome)``` from [longstitch](https://github.com/bcgsc/longstitch#full-help-page)
 - PREFIX -  prefix for the created files
 - OUTDIR - directory where snakemake will run and where the results will be written to
+- BUSCO_LINEAGE - lineage used for busco.
+Can be one or more (one per line).
+To see available lineages run `busco --list-datasets`

 If you have your long reads in in several fastq files and need to create one file compressed file with all the reads:
 1. In your pipeline directory create one file with all the reads